bolejko/SzekeresPy/README.md

 - Example 4: plotting a 1d radial profile (for a specific direction) of: density, expansion rate, shear, Weyl
 - Example 5: comparing radial density profile for two different directions
 - Example 6: plotting a 2d density profile for a specific slice: x=const, or y=const, or z=const; (comoving domain only)
-- Example 7: plotting a path of the light ray, t(R), featuring the apparent horizon (around R ~ 3,000 Mpc - 5,000 Mpc)
+- Example 7: plotting a path of the light ray, t(R), featuring the apparent horizon (depending on the parameters of the model, somewhere around R ~ 2,000 Mpc - 5,000 Mpc).

 ## Development plans